Tarraleah Estate has a resident herd of photogenic Scottish Highland Cows who at times adopt the occasional deer or two.

 The course is a Par 65 with yardage of 5900.
 Additional tee-offs provide an 18 hole course for those with extra time.

-To play a game of golf or enquire for a group for golf, please contact the golf course directly on (03) 6289 3172.
+To play a game of golf or for group enquiries, please contact the golf course directly on (03) 6289 3172.